 In June 2015, GASB issued SGAS No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" (GASB No. 75).
 This Statement replaces the requirements of SGAS No. 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions," as amended, and SGAS No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans."
 For defined benefit other postemployment benefits (OPEB), GASB No. 75 identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-Note disclosure and required supplementary information requirements for employers with payables to defined benefit OPEB plans that are administered through trusts that meet the specified criteria.
+Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
+In addition, this statement details the recognition and disclosure requirements for employers with payables to defined benefit OPEB plans that are administered through trusts that meet the specified criteria.
 SMUD implemented GASB No. 75 in 2018 for OPEB that is provided to its employees.
 The implementation impacted the Consolidated Statements of Net Position when the net OPEB liability and corresponding deferred outflows and deferred inflows of resources were recorded.
 The implementation also impacted the Consolidated Statements of Revenues, Expenses and Changes in Net Position as OPEB expense was also recorded (see Note 15 and the Required Supplementary Information).